Kevin-Bao-2026/Kevin-Bao-IE-Portfolio/README.md

 🚀Statement:
 A driven Industrial Engineering Grad, May 2026.
 Proven track record of continuous development through inquisition and the desire to optimize.
 Possess ample experience from 3 separate corporate entities in the manufacturing field.
 Developed dual expertise in technical applications and cross-functional collaboration.
-Specializing in leveraging skills in Lean manufacturing and Six Sigma process improvement to eliminate waste, bridge the gap between engineering theories and site execution.
+Specializing in leveraging skills in Lean manufacturing and Six Sigma process improvement to enhance processes, bridge the gap between engineering theories and site execution.

 📜Skill Sets: